reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 The attacker also needs to find the right values for the URL parameters.
 Otherwise, the target application might reject the malicious request.

-Let us assume that the attacker has zeroed in on an website at https://myfriendlybank.com to try a CSRF attack.
-From this website he finds a URL https://myfriendlybank.com/account/transfer with CSRF vulnerabilities.
+Let us assume that the attacker has identified an website at https://myfriendlybank.com to try a CSRF attack.
+From this website the attacker has found a URL https://myfriendlybank.com/account/transfer with CSRF vulnerabilities which is used to transferring funds.

 ### Build an Exploit URL
-The attacker will next try to build an exploit URL.
+The attacker will next try to build an exploit URL for sharing with the victim.
 Let us assume that the transfer function in the application is built using a GET method to submit a request for transfer.
 Accordingly, a legitimate  request to transfer $100 to another account with account number `1234567` will look like this:

 GET https://myfriendlybank.com/account/transfer?amount=100&accountNumber=1234567